CrystalXuR/EfficientCEITR/README.md

 # CEAOptimalITREfficient
-This package is developed from my 2nd dissertation paper, in which we improved the efficiency of our proposed method in the 1st paper.
+This package is developed from my 2nd dissertation paper, in which we have made two major improvements in the method we proposed in the 1st paper.
+The current method provides better performance on both accuracy and efficiency of the estimates.